sony/esstra/samples/hello/README_FOSSOLOGY.md

-This document has demonstrated how to analyze the entire repository using the license analysis tool [FOSSOlogy](https://github.com/fossology/fossology) and generating a file in the SPDX 2.3 tag-value format as a result, named [`SPDX2TV_esstra.spdx`](../output-examples/SPDX2TV_esstra.spdx).
+This document has demonstrated how to analyze the entire repository using the license analysis tool [FOSSOlogy](https://github.com/fossology/fossology) and generate a file in the SPDX 2.3 tag-value format as a result, named [`SPDX2TV_esstra.spdx`](../output-examples/SPDX2TV_esstra.spdx).

 In the [Sample "hello"](./README.md) and the [Sample